lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 As a user I want to be able to search for posts, games or users

 #### Criteria
+- Users should have access to a search function

+#### Dependencies
 - Create a search bar that searchs through matching user names, games and relevant posts

-#### Dependencies
+- Create contectual search bar, i.e. search bar within friends page only searchs users
+- Auto suggestions for search queries

 #### Revision History for User-20
 Version 1: ...